kirk86/wateramarking/README.md

-Robust and Secure Watermring using SVD & DWT
+Robust and Secure Watermarking using SVD & DWT
 ============================================

 This a secure and robust watermarking scheme based on singular values replacement and DWT transformation.